syegulalp/Akilang/whats-next.md

 * [ ] Container objects
 * [ ] Lists
+  * [ ] Prereq for functions that take arbitrary numbers of arguments (since they are just list objects)
 * [ ] Dictionaries/hashmaps
+  * [ ] Prereq for functions that take named arguments (since they are just dicts with string keys)
 * [ ] Sets
 * [ ] Auto-conversion rules for scalars?